preciofishbone/OmniaDocs/team-collaboration/my-tasks/index.rst

 .. image:: my-tasks-in-notification.png

-The user can then click a task to see more information about the task, for example:
+The user can then click a task to see more information, for example:

 .. image:: my-tasks-clicked-border.png

-Settings for the control are in this case handled through the notification panel, see: The Notification Panel (link)
+Settings for the control are in this case handled through the notification panel, see: :doc:`Notification Panel  </my-workplace/notification-panel/index>`

 My Tasks as a separate control
 ******************************